xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ```
 That's all, we have our `Listing<User>` structure.

-In addition, there some optional parameters that you can define when you are constructing the `Listing` object:
+In addition, there are some optional parameters that you can define when you are constructing the `Listing` object:
 - `firstPage: Int`: The initial page number, by default it's value is 1.
 - `ioServiceExecutor : Executor`: The executor where the service call will be made.
 By default, the library will use a pool of 5 threads.
 - `pagedListConfig: PagedList.Config` : The paged list configuration, in this object you can specify for example the `pageSize` and the `initialPageSize`.